GodKnowss/GodKnowss.github.io/_posts/2025/2025-06-28-UF-roadmap.md

 To be complete! <br>

-Looking back on my time in UF's ECE program, I wish someone had told me earlier about the incredible career opportunities that open up when you dive deep into the mathematical side of electrical engineering.
+Looking back on my time in UF's ECE program, I wish someone had told me earlier about the incredible career opportunities that open up when you explore the **mathematical side of our field**. <br>

+While it is easy to focus on the tangible world of **circuits, hardware, and semiconductors**, the field's true **hidden gem** is its **mathematical** core, the world of **signal processing, communications, and control systems**.
-Signal processing, communications, and control systems represent some of the most intellectually rewarding paths you can take, and they lead to careers that most students don't even know exist. <br>
+They lead to fascinating careers that most students don't even know exist, all built on the elegant logic that underpins modern technology. <br>

 Personally, I can attest to the value of this education, having achieved A's and top scores in all those classes.

-## Why These Tracks Matter
+## Why These Tracks Matter?

 Let me be honest - these aren't easy or straightforward paths.
 You will need strong mathematical skills, and the coursework can be demanding.
 However, what I've discovered is that this mathematical foundation gives you remarkable flexibility in an increasingly complex job market. <br>

-While traditional engineering roles remain plentiful and well-compensated, a strong mathematical background opens doors to many diverse fields that many engineers can't access: quantitative finance, machine learning research, cryptography, data science, and emerging tech roles that didn't exist a decade ago.
-Defense contractors and industry research labs actively seek people who can bridge theoretical mathematics with practical applications.
+While traditional engineering roles remain plentiful and well-compensated, a strong mathematical background opens doors to many diverse fields that many engineers can't access:
+**quantitative finance, machine learning research, cryptography, data science, and emerging tech roles** that **didn't exist** a decade ago.
+**Defense contractor**s and **industry research labs** actively seek people who can bridge theoretical mathematics with practical applications.

 ## Signal Processing: Your Gateway to Advanced Mathematics
 Everything begins with **EEL 3135 - Introduction to Signals and Systems**, which I consider the most important course in the entire ECE curriculum.
 I strongly recommend taking it in the spring semester with [Dr. Joel Harley](https://www.ece.ufl.edu/people/faculty/joel-b-harley/),